 If a fraudster accesses your account with an online store, they can change your shipping address so you don’t receive your order.
 They can then also steal your credit card information to make unauthorized purchases.
 Avoid this by creating strong, unique passwords for each online account.

-5. Avoid paying with a debt card
+5. Avoid paying with a debit card

 Debit cards typically don’t come with the liability protection that comes with credit cards, nor the sophisticated security system that comes with mobile payments.
 Additionally, you often only have a few days to report debit card fraud before you personally become liable.
 This means you will have little time to respond to suspicious activity.
 When possible, use credit cards and mobile payments instead.